cornell-brg/pymtl-tut-hls/README.md

 result in returning an xcelresp message with the result.

 We should _always_ start by testing our C++ code using a pure-C++ unit test.
-I the code does not work natively, then there is no chance it is going to work after synthesis, and debugging the synthesized RTL can be quite tedious.
-We use the simple `utst` unit testing framework which is also included in this repository.
-Here is an example of a simple test
+If the code does not work natively, then there is no chance it is going to work after synthesis, and debugging the synthesized RTL can be quite tedious.
+The ad-hoc test used in the popcount example is not really testing; tests need to be written in a well-structured way that facilitates automated verification.
+We will use the simple `utst` unit testing framework which is also included in this repository.
+See [`utst/utst.md`](utst/utst.md) located in this repository for more information about this unit testing framework.

-case:
+Here is an example of a simple test case:

 ```cpp
 void run_test( const std::vector<std::pair<int,int> >& data,